ivoras/goestimators/README.md

     BenchmarkObservationLogLog-4            20000000                61.6 ns/op

 Since HyperLogLog improves accuracy only slightly compared to LogLog and SuperLogLog, users should decide for themselves if they can accept the hit in performance.

+## Accuracy

+A typical run of the test functions looks like this:

+    LogLogRandom_1M 918170
+    SuperLogLogRandom_1M 932190
+    HyperLogLogRandom_1M 1059335

+These are the estimates for 1M of random 8-byte buffers by the respective algorithms.
+YMMV.